eouia/MMM-COVID-19/README.md

 ### **`2.1.0` (2020-03-16)**
 - Whole refactored.
 (Orignial source format is changed.)
 - Changed: the territory name rule is changed.
 (See configuration section)
-- Changed: reduction of CPU usage (I hope.
-See note section also)
+- Changed: reduction of CPU usage (I hope.)
 - added: `drawGraph` option to show graph or not.
 - added: `logTerritory` option to log territory names.